-Please note that you do not have to have a personal budget and you or your child will not be disadvantaged by not having a personal budget.
+Please note that you do not have to have a personal budget.
+You or your child will not be worse off by not having one.

-If you choose to request a personal budget the level of the budget and the provision it will fund will be agreed with you.
-The outcomes the Personal Budget is expected to support your child to achieve will also be agreed with you.
-You will be given an idea of the level of funding that is likely to be required to meet the provision stated in the draft EHC plan.
+The level of the budget and what it will fund will be agreed with you.
+The outcomes of the Personal budget must support your child to achieve.
+These will also be agreed with you.
+You will be given an idea of the level of funding that is likely to be needed to meet the provision in the draft EHC plan.

 A personal budget may be used for the following provision:-